altruisticDataAnalysis/lifeHacks/2020Jan06-AMiindfulYear-LettingGo.md

 ### Invitation

-Today, cut everyone a break.
+Today, **cut everyone a break**.
 Decide in advance to let the little things go.
 Consider it an act of love, for others and yourself.